 Examples of Antimicrobial Resistance

 TB was a major threat before the development of antibiotics.
 The drug-resistant forms of TB have emerged only recently.
 These form of diseases do not respond to standard antibiotic treatments.
 Drug-Resistant TB is very difficult to treat.
 Poor management can prove to be fatal.

 This is a sexually transmitted disease caused by bacteria.
 Nowadays the cases of drug-resistant Gonorrhoea have come into play.

 This bacteria is responsible for foodborne diseases and infections in the urinary tract.
 The cases of antibiotic resistance are increasing rapidly in E.coli.

 In many parts of the world, drug-resistant parasites of malaria have developed such that they have become resistant to these antimalarial drugs.
 Scientists have however devised some alternatives to prevent the shortcomings of the antimicrobial drugs.
 Such as preparing virus that can consume the bacteria, preparing vaccines for the diseases, using probiotics to restore the gut microbes, etc.

 Also read: Microbes and Disease

 Antimicrobial Resistance- A Global Concern

 New mechanisms for resistance are spreading worldwide, threatening our ability to treat infectious diseases.
 This has led to prolonged illness, and death.
 The medical procedures such as organ transplantation, chemotherapy have become a very high risk due to lack of effective antimicrobials.
 Antimicrobial resistance deteriorates health with more intensive care required.

 It is a common problem that is driven by several correlated factors.
 National action plans are required to combat antimicrobial resistance.
 Antimicrobial medicines and vaccines should be invented.

 World Health Organization is also providing technical assistance to the countries to develop national action plans against antimicrobial resistance.
 It is working in collaboration with FAO and OIE to provide best practices to avoid antimicrobial resistance.

-For more information on Antimicrobial Resistance and related topics, keep visiting BYJU’S website or go to BYJU’S app for further reference.
+For more information on Antimicrobial Resistance and related topics, keep visiting BYJU’S website or download BYJU’S app for further reference.